MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsCreateProcess.md

 ## Description

-Starts a process in a compute system, see [sample code](./ProcessSample.md#CreateProcess).
+Starts a process in a compute system.

 ## Syntax